CiscoDevNet/meraki_cloud_simulator/README.md

 ## Sample Webhook Alert Receiver

-Select the alerts for this service to send and configure the HTTP listening service at the bottom and set as default receiver.
-Upon Save, sample alerts will be sent on a 10 second basis>
+### If running with docker-compose

+Navigate to http://localhost:5001/go and select Webhook Alerts Simulator.
+Select the desired alerts to collect and at the bottom fill out the

+### If running as a Python standalone service with simulator sending data

+This sample can be run as a python standalone service as well.
+Use this if you're running the simulator as a standalone Python application.

+### If running as a Python standalone service with your Meraki organization sending data

 ## Captive portal